Where my thinking is right now

 New evidence (Feb 25): The token pricing gap makes this structural, not temporary.
 Heavy personal AI usage runs roughly $200/month on consumer plans.
 The same usage at enterprise pricing runs 10x or more.
 If the consumer can buy unlimited tokens and the company limits you to a fraction of that, you will never be as cognitively augmented at work as you are personally.
 Unlike BYOD, this gap may be permanent—Jevons paradox means enterprise demand grows with supply, governance overhead adds cost, and consumer/enterprise providers have different incentive structures.

-The cognitive stack (newly published)
+The cognitive stack (published, now road-tested live)

-The five-layer cognitive stack published Feb 25 formalizes what I've been circling: worker → brain → skills → agents → automation.
-The enterprise AI industry is spending billions on the bottom two layers (agents, automation) while the transformative layer is the brain—the cognitive extension where context lives and intent gets translated into action.
+The five-layer cognitive stack published Feb 25 formalizes what I've been circling: worker → brain → skills → agents → interfaces.
+The enterprise AI industry is spending billions on the bottom two layers (agents, interfaces) while the transformative layer is the brain—the cognitive extension where context lives and intent gets translated into action.
 Karpathy's "claws" framing nails it: agents are appendages that serve the brain, not the other way around.
 Automation vendors built bottom-up, AI companies entered top-down—they collide in the middle (skills/agents) but humans prefer to connect at the intelligence layer.
-What remains unpublished: the deeper implication that agents "don't look like agents" to enterprise buyers—a person with a second brain just looks like someone who's better at their job.
-The invisible 80% applied to the agent hype cycle.

 Post-application era entering evidence phase